runvnc/evolvingbitcoin/README.md

 Web assembly has the potential to finally become a ubiquitous way to share code across platforms and programming languages.
 The ideal would be for there to be a web assembly module registry, which would allow open source publishing of semantically versioned modules written in one of many languages on several platforms.
-Then core blockchain protocols could be implemented and published to this module, and consumed by application developers on any platform or programming language.
+Then core blockchain protocols could be implemented and published to this module registry, and consumed by application developers on any platform or programming language.
 This is not a new ideal, since these issues are as old as information technology.
 The popularity and widespread deployment of existing web technologies like JavaScript makes one hopeful about the adoption potential of web assembly.